esthercate/M-Pesa-expense-tracker/README.md

 # M-Pesa PDF Statement to Excel Converter

-A simple web app to convert your M-Pesa PDF statements into Excel and analyze your spending — all in the browser.
+A simple web app to convert your M-Pesa PDF statements into Excel and analyze your spending, all in the browser.

 ### Homepage